isomerpages/pris-test/_visit-matters/Visit Information/Why are Visits Important.md

 Regular visits can improve attitudes and moods of inmates, which can reduce misconduct.

 ##### Rebuild Support Networks<br>
-Visit is an allocated time for inmates to reconcile and improve relationships with family.
-The quality of relationships between inmates and their families is an important consideration to rehabilitative outcomes.
+Visits are dedicated times for inmates to reconcile and improve relationships with their families.
+The quality of relationships between inmates and their families lead to positive rehabilitative outcomes.

 ![](/images/Visit%20Matters/Visit%20Family%20Support.png)
 [To edit to corporate colours]